rticommunity/rtiperftest/srcDoc/examples.rst

 - **initialize_custom_type_data**:
     This function is used to initialize your data.
-    The user will be able to allocate memory or set an immutable field of the data.
+    Using this function, you will be able to allocate memory or set an immutable field of the data.
     The function takes one argument:

-        - A reference to the customer type data.
+        - A reference to custom type data.

 ::